 What I literally love about Terrascape is that the company is reactive to suggestions from photographers.
 The first version was already great, but having implemented a number of improvements that we have proposed over time makes this bag really something unique on the market.

-First of all, the bag is composed of two compartments: the main one where the filters are stored, and the secondary one in the front, smaller and suitable to contain various accessories, including for example the NiSi V5 holder and the adaptor ring.
+First of all, the bag is composed of two compartments: the main one where the filters are stored, and the second one in the front, smaller and suitable to contain various accessories, including for example the NiSi V5 holder and the adaptor ring.
 The number of filters that can be stored obviously varies by the size of the filters used.
 For reference, consider that inside the Classic version you can put up to 11 slot-it 100x150mm sized filters.. not bad for a so compact bag!

 In the main compartment is inserted a removable bellows structure made of polyethylene coated with a thin layer of sponge to separate filters one from the other.
-The materials are really top notch, and the honeycomb structure of the sponge is perfect to provide protection against abrasion even in the unluckily event that a grain of sand being trapped inside the bag (remember: every time you come back home from a photographic trip, clean filters..and bag too!).
+The materials are really top notch, and the honeycomb structure of the sponge is perfect to provide protection against abrasion even in the unlucky event that a grain of sand being trapped inside the bag (remember: every time you come back home from a photographic trip, clean filters..and bag too!).
 Thanks to a small rubber piece on each compartment on which you can write on, it is possible a rapid identification of filters in the field.

 Under the closure of the bag there is a small net in which you can store an indispensable microfiber cloth to clean filters or other small accessories.